Increasing Difficulty in Raising Debt for Energy Infrastructure Projects, Banking Sector Volatility Hampers Financing

 According to a recent analysis conducted by S&P Global Commodity Insights, the task of securing new debt for capital-intensive energy is becoming progressively challenging.
 The report highlights the intersection of growing demand for project financing and headwinds faced by the US banking sector as key factors contributing to this difficulty.

-The study identifies ongoing volatility within the banking sector and heightened regulatory scrutiny following the failures of Silicon Valley Bank and First Republic Bank as major deterrents to risk appetite among lenders.
-Consequently, energy transition initiatives like , offshore wind, and carbon capture, which heavily rely on substantial debt financing from traditional lenders, face mounting obstacles in reaching financial close and final investment decisions.
-This situation persists despite the inclusion of significant under the Inflation Reduction Act (IRA).
+The study identifies ongoing volatility within the banking sector and heightened regulatory scrutiny following the failures of Silicon Valley and First Republic Bank as major deterrents to risk appetite among lenders.
+Consequently, energy transition initiatives like hydrogen, wind, and , which heavily rely on substantial debt financing from traditional lenders, face mounting obstacles in reaching financial close and final investment decisions.
+This situation persists despite the inclusion of significant funding under the Inflation Reduction Act (IRA).

 Peter Gardett, Executive Director of Research and Analysis at S&P Global Commodity Insights, expressed his concern over the tightening credit availability and its impact on energy infrastructure projects.
 He explained, “Lending capacity continues to tighten with banks concerned about everything from regulatory oversight to the capacity for deposits to drain away in a potential recession.
 The tightening credit availability is concentrated at the largest commercial banks, which are the traditional sources of financing for this type of large-scale energy project.”